Hamzah-Luqman/signVLM/README.md

 # SignVLM: A Pre-trained Large Vision Model for Sign Language Recognition

-This is the official implementation of the paper "FrozenSign: A Pre-trained Large Vision Model for Sign Language Recognition"
+This is the official implementation of the paper "SignVLM: A Pre-trained Large Vision Model for Sign Language Recognition"